ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/getusage.md

 ╭─ Options ──────────────────────────────────────────────────────────────────╮
-│ --user       -u      TEXT  User name [default: Current user]               │ │ --cluster    -c      TEXT  Filter usage by cluster CLUSTER [default: All]  │ │ --partition  -p            Break usage down by partition                   │ │ --summary    -s            Only report monthly summary                     │ │ --help                     Show this message and exit.                     │ ╰────────────────────────────────────────────────────────────────────────────╯
+│ --user       -u      TEXT  User name [default: Current user]               │ │ --group      -g      TEXT  Slurm Account [default: Default Account]        │ │ --cluster    -c      TEXT  Filter usage by cluster CLUSTER [default: All]  │ │ --partition  -p            Break usage down by partition                   │ │ --summary    -s            Only report monthly summary                     │ │ --help                     Show this message and exit.                     │ ╰────────────────────────────────────────────────────────────────────────────╯
 ```

+!!! info "Multiple Accounts"
+    If you belong to multiple accounts, you can specify them with the `-g` flag.
+    By default, `getusage` displays information about your "default" Slurm Account.
+    If you wish to view your secondary account's usage (or for [priority tier](/clusters-at-yale/job-scheduling/priority-tier) accounts, specify them like: `getusage -g prio_account`

 Running without any arguments produces a report for the full fiscal year (starting in July):